harryprince/renkun-ken.github.io/_posts/2014-01-25-useful-packages-for-sublime-text.md

 - [SublimeCodeIntel](https://sublime.wbond.net/packages/SublimeCodeIntel): Full-featured code intelligence and smart auto-complete engine.
 - [SublimeREPL](https://sublime.wbond.net/packages/SublimeREPL): Run an interpreter inside Sublime Text (Clojure, CoffeeScript, F#, Groovy, Haskell, Lua, MozRepl, NodeJS, Python + virtualenv, R, Ruby, Scala, ...)

+With these packages, you will be able to make Sublime Text more of an IDE than a simple text editor.
+If you need more functionality, just search the repository.
+Enjoy it!